airsoftnorge/TECP/README.md

 Rally points are only seen to the color they are configured for, acts as a moveable spawn point for one side.
 Can be disabled by other team if found and must be re-enabled to work.

+# Ideas for future expansion

+* Activate spawn points based on currently owned points.
+* Force capture order
+* Have points revert to neutral after a set time

 ### How it should look when completed
 Friendly is always cyan, enemy is always red, neutral is always green and unknown is always yellow.